Interminh/venture-academy-v2/README.md

-  migrations/             schema, in order, 0001 onward dev/                    scripts for local development only, not for production seed.sql                starter subject list
+  migrations/             schema, in order, 0001 onward dev/                    scripts for local development only, not for production seed.sql                starter subject list tests/ e2e/                    Playwright suite: auth, claims, admin, RLS support/                shared test helpers and the test-data cleanup script scripts/ backup-db.mjs           snapshots every table to a local JSON file
 ```

+See [`TEST_SCENARIOS.md`](./TEST_SCENARIOS.md) for the full test surface
+and the results of the last full pass.

 `components/slots/StatusTrack.tsx` is worth a look on its own: it's the
 one status indicator (open, pending, booked) reused everywhere a slot's